cjacker/opensource-toolchain-ch32v/README.md

 ```

 **Programming:**

 You need enter ISP mode first.

-- connect your development board to Linux PC
+- connect your development board directly to Linux PC USB port.
 - find the 'boot0' and 'reset' key on your development board
 - **hold the BOOT0 key down, press RESET key and release it, after a while (about 1 second), release BOOT0 key**
 - run `lsusb`, you will find something like '4348:55e0 WinChipHead'.